High Quality Links purple

 high quality backlinks

-Search engines will assess the websites and pages that link to your website to check that the subject matter matches.
-This is to ensure that the link has been made naturally.
+Search engines assess the websites and pages that link to your website to check that the subject matter matches.
+This ensures that the link has been made naturally.

 Imagine if your website is about guitar lessons, and you have two links to your home page.
-One is from a local guitar shop, and another is from a travel blog.
+One is from a local guitar shop, and the other is from a travel blog.

 The guitar shop’s website is highly relevant to what you do and would be considered a good quality link by the search engine.

-If a backlink is completely irrelevant, like the travel blog one in this scenario, Google may decide that you have purchased it or got it through a link building scheme, in which case it would be ignored.
+If a backlink is completely irrelevant, like the travel blog one in this scenario, Google may decide that you purchased it or got it through a link-building scheme, in which case it would be ignored.

 prospecting

-Most search engine optimization (SEO) tools like Semrush, Moz, and Ahrefs assign every website an authority score from 1-100.
+Most SEO tools, such as Semrush, Moz, and Ahrefs, assign every website an authority score between one and 100.

 This rating reflects the website’s reputation as a thought leader or a source of valuable content in its niche or industry.

-Authority scores, such as domain authority (DA) or page authority (PA), are primarily based on the number and quality of backlinks your site has.
+Authority scores, such as domain authority (DA), domain rating (DR), or page authority (PA), are primarily based on the number and quality of backlinks your site has.

-If you have many backlinks from high-authority websites, Google is likely to rank your website higher on the SERPs.
+If your website has many backlinks from high-authority websites, Google is likely to rank it higher on the SERPs.

 rank up